isaacnovaes/notes/udemy-angular-notes.md

   }
 }
 ```

 - In the route definition, add the resolve property

 ```ts
 {path: 'error', component: PageNotFoundComponent, title: 'Ops', data: {message: 'Page not found'}, resolve: [ServiceResolverService]}
 ```

 - The dynamic data will be stored on the `resolver`
 - Read the data from the route, similarly to what is done with static data

 ## Observables

 ### Constructs which you subscribe to be informed about changes in data

 ### Angular makes use of observables as an interface to handle a variety of common *asynchronous operations*.
-For example:
+For example

 - The HTTP module uses observables to handle AJAX requests and responses
 - The Router and Forms modules use observables to listen for and respond to user-input events

 `Observable` => `Stream` => `Observer`

 - Observable emits events (data, error, event completion)

 ### Remember to always unsubscribe from observables not provided by Angular

 ```ts
  ngOnInit() {
   this.intervalObservable = interval(1000).subscribe(count => {